Minimax Active Learning: Conclusion

 \section{Conclusion}

-In this paper, we proposed a pool-based semi-supervised task-aware active learning algorithm, \ours, that learns a discriminative representation on the unlabeled data in an adversarial game between a feature extractor and a cosine similarity-based classifier while minimizing the expected loss on the labeled data.
-We train a binary classifier on this mixture of latent features so that it can distinguish between the labeled and unlabeled pool and implicitly learn the uncertainty for the samples deemed to be from the unlabeled pool.
+In this paper, we proposed a pool-based semi-supervised active learning algorithm, \ours, that learns a discriminative representation on the unlabeled data in an adversarial game between a feature extractor and a cosine similarity-based classifier while minimizing the expected loss on the labeled data.
+We train a binary classifier on this mixture of latent features to distinguish between the labeled and unlabeled pool and implicitly learn the uncertainty for the samples deemed to be from the unlabeled pool.
 We introduced a hybrid sampling strategy that selects samples that are (i) most different from the already labeled data and (ii) farthest from class prototypes learned by a cosine-similarity classifier.
-We demonstrate state-of-the-art results on small and large-scale image classification (\cifar, \imagenet, \inat) and a large scale semantic segmentation driving dataset (\bdd).
+We demonstrate excellent improvement over the existing methods on small and large-scale image classification and semantic segmentation driving datasets.

 { }